brucechanglongxu/brucechanglongxu.github.io/_posts/CS261Summary.md

 ---
 layout: post
-title: An overview of CS261
+title: An overview of CS261, EE364A & B
 ---

 The following blog post will be a summary of the nineteen lectures offered in the courses CS261 and EE364A/B with the two syllabus listed as follows.
 It is the author's hope that this